jpedrocf/Data-Analysis-AAA-x-Indie-Publishers/README.md

 ![Revenue - all data](https://github.com/user-attachments/assets/7c53b2c8-6116-4aea-82ab-a7a8cf5cbfcf)

 The disparity becomes even more monstrous when we compare only the top five highest-revenue games from each type of publisher.
 The widening gap emphasizes the blockbuster nature of AAA releases, where a single title can generate earnings that dwarf the entire Indie spectrum.
-This extreme revenue difference becomes even more evident when visualized.
-In the next chart, you'll see how the Indie "monster" is barely noticeable, given how small it is (approximately $150 million) compared to the sheer scale of AAA revenue, especially when focusing on just the top five games from each category.
-The difference is staggering, with the AAA giant completely overshadowing its Indie counterpart.
+This extreme revenue difference becomes even more evident when we compare the top five highest-revenue games from each publisher class.
+The next chart illustrates how the Indie "monster" is barely noticeable, with earnings around $150 million, compared to the sheer scale of AAA revenue.
+The disparity is staggering, with the AAA giant completely overshadowing its Indie counterpart.

 ![Revenue - top 5](https://github.com/user-attachments/assets/279c21c6-e34f-4801-896c-6de548608627)